 “Cosy hideaway in the Scottish Border hills with fine food, peace and quiet, and as much fresh air as you can handle”

 It's a bit too quiet to be appropriate for a family holiday, and the owners encourage this air of tranquility.
-Having said that, children are welcome and the hotel will provide smaller portions for their dinner, as well as cots and high chairs.
+Having said that, children are welcome and the hotel will provide smaller portions for their dinner.
 It's not the sort of place where boisterous children and their parents will feel at home, though.
 There is no charge for children under 5 yrs old.

 Cots Available, Extra Beds Available

 Baby cots and high chairs on request

 Remember baby and child equipment may be limited or need pre-booking